j-bailey/AsyncMeeting/README.md

 **NOTE:** to run scenarios with specific tags add the following option `--cucumberOpts={\"tags\":\"@WIP\"}`.
 This example runs all the scenarios with the WIP tag.

+### Screen Shot Comparison of Screen Elements

+e2e have a library available to do screen shot comparison of page elements.
+This allows us to ensure the layout of the software does not break across various platforms and is not broken in the future.
+This tool depends on ImageMagick being available, which provides the image comparison capability.

+For these types of tests to run, you first need to capture the images using a specific function in the image library.
+When you write a step requiring a screen shot comparison use the function named "createReferenceImageForElement" in your step definition and run it on all the browsers available to the test suite.
+The process requires the images to be captured for a specific type of browser on a specific type of system.
+There is such a variance in browsers and systems, ImageMagick will pick up the difference, so the function takes this information into account and stores them in a folder under test.
+In addition, you can provide a function and sub-function name as a means to organize the reference images and use that as a form of lookup during comparisons.
+Therefore, you need to keep your function and sub-function combination unique.

+**NOTE:** Tag all screen shot comparison scenarios with the `@element_comparison`, as these are not run by default.
+**NOTE:** Best to add element comparison after the UI is settled, not in the beginning.

+Once you create all the pictures you replace the create function with the comparison function, "compareReferenceImageWithElementScreenShot".
+This takes the Selenium element along with a few other arguments and creates the screen shot of the element and compares it with the reference image.
+The comparison will return a value, zero means there is no difference between the screen shot and the reference image.
+Any value above zero is a measure the difference between the two images.

 # Run server in production mode
 - run `export NODE_ENV=production`